yewen/AstrocyteDetection/BBBC_dataset/README.md

 After hyperparameter evolve, we have training preparation manuscript including environment setup and training manuscript to launch training.

-The trained model including the best weights and hyperpapermeters are saved under "model".
+The trained model including the best weights and evolved hyperpapermeters are saved under "model".